Pusha876/Python_in_60_Days/Python_Project_1/Day-09/README.md

-# if elif else dictionaries
+# if, elif, else, dictionaries

 ### if-elif-else can be used to check multiple conditions.
 Conditions are expressions that evaluate to either True or False.
 ```